snl-dakota/dakota/DI_CLEANUP_TODO.md

 2. `ForkApplicInterface` DI construction temporarily takes an injected `Response`.
-   Reason: `ApplicationInterface` still caches `SharedResponseData` and some response-derived evaluation policy for temporary response allocation and ASV logic.
+   Reason: `ApplicationInterface` still caches `SharedResponseData` for temporary response allocation in paths that do not yet have the current response object available directly.

 3. `Model` DI construction still relies on a synthetic `ProblemDescDB`.
    Reason: portions of legacy model initialization still pull config through